 How Do I Prepare the Wet Ingredients for These Keto Chocolate Zucchini Muffins?

 For this recipe, and really most recipes we bake, we have a wet bowl separate from a dry bowl.
 The wet bowl started with our melted unsalted butter creamed together with our Brown Sugar Swerve.
 You could use any granular sweetener of your choice, but we love the warm, molasses-like flavor that Swerve adds!
 It's so amazing.
 Try to let your melted butter cool down quite a bit before working with it, so you don't accidentally scramble your eggs!

 We'd recommend leaving your eggs out to get to room temperature before working with them.
 It will help the muffins get a lighter and fluffier texture.
 Add in your eggs one by one to the batter until everything is well incorporated.
 Cracking the eggs into a separate beaker helps to get rid of any shells, as well as slowly add it into the batter.
 Lastly, fold in the vanilla extract.

 Where Does the Coffee Come In?

 The coffee can be subbed for water, but honestly coffee makes a great compliment to the chocolate flavor, accentuating it!
-We actually used 1.5 tbsp of instant coffee, combined with 1/4 cup of boiling water, then let it cool for a few minutes in the fridge before adding it to the batter.
+We actually used 1.5 tablespoon of instant coffee, combined with ¼ cup of boiling water, then let it cool for a few minutes in the fridge before adding it to the batter.
 We add it after we add the zucchini to achieve a batter that is thick, but still able to be poured.
 You could use leftover coffee, milk even, or water!
-It’s simply to thin the batter.
+It's simply to thin the batter.